IDENTIFYING ARCHITECTURAL STYLES:

 High-post Capes, (19th Century): Ipswich has several Cape-style houses constructed with second floor knee walls, found especially in the Ipswich Village and Linebrook neighborhoods.
 “High post Capes” in the 19th Century incorporated popular decorative elements of the Greek Revival, Italianate, Victorian and Colonial Revival eras.
 Nineteenth Century high-post Capes are found in several Ipswich neighborhoods, including “Ipswich Village,” East, Linebrook, Liberty and Maple Streets.
 This elegant cape at 37 Summer Street was built in 1825.
 Like many capes from the Romantic era it features a balanced facade, centered door with entablature and corner pilasters, a wide frieze board at the roof line, dental molding and elaborate cornice returns.

-1670-1705: First Period overhang and facade gable: The early homes built as full-width houses started out as one room deep and two rooms wide with massive central chimneys, steeply pitched roofs and were clad in unpainted wood clapboards.
+1670-1705: First Period overhang and facade gable: Many early five-bay houses started out as one room deep and two rooms wide with massive central chimneys, steeply pitched roofs and were clad in unpainted wood clapboards.
 Second floors and salt box extensions were usually added.
-Sometimes they featured a second story overhang with decorative pendants, Doors were batten (constructed of vertical boards).
+From about 1680 – 1710 a second story overhang was popularized as a post-medieval revival, often featuring decorative pendants, Doors were batten (constructed of vertical boards).
 7 Summer Street, the Thomas Knowlton house at 7 Summer Street is a First Period home built in 1688.
 The 2 story timber frame home has traditional English overhangs on the front and sides.
 Thomas Knowlton Sr. was a cordwainer and a master builder who emigrated from England.

-Second Period: Georgian: 1725–1780: Similar in appearance to full-width First Period houses, Georgian houses can be distinguished by their perfect symmetrically, central chimneys, double-hung with nine or twelve lights (panes) per sash.
-The second story windows in most New England Georgian homes reached the cornice.
+Second Period: Georgian: 1725–1780: Similar at first glance to full-width First Period houses, Georgian houses can be distinguished by their perfect symmetrically, central chimneys, double-hung with nine or twelve lights (panes) per sash.
+The second story windows in many early New England Georgian homes reached the cornice.
 Later Georgian homes added classical details including cornice decorations, dental molding, decorative crowns or pediments and pilasters surrounding the doorways.
 Paneled front doors featured a row of window panes at the top or in a transom above the door.
 After 1750, Georgian homes generally had two end chimneys instead of the one central chimney.
 The Georgian style Haskell – Lord House at 21 High Street was built circa 1750 by Mark Haskell, an Ipswich cabinet-maker.

 Second Period: Georgian Gambrel: Gambrel roofs were fairly common on Second Period buildings, even on fine Georgian homes.
 This roof style offers more attic room for standing, allowing a one story building to serve as two.
 The Nathaniel Hodgkins House at 48 Turkey Shore Road was built in 1720.
 For thirty years, Prudence Fish has recorded the small gambrel roof houses of the Gloucester fishermen that dotted the shoreline of Cape Ann in the 18th century.
 This gambrel cottage is one of only three in Ipswich, including the Joseph Fowler house (1720 – 1756) at 100 High Street (which is believed to have been moved from Mineral St.), and the nearby Francis Merrifield – Mary Wade house (1792), at 9 Woods Lane.
 Most Cape Ann gambrel cottages found in Gloucester and Rockport are 3 or 4 bays, while the three gambrel cottages in Ipswich area are uniquely 5 bay houses (4 windows and a door).